loonwerks/CASE/TA5/tool-assessment-4/basic/tutorial/readme.md

 For more motivation and information about the AADL threading approach, including the *Receive-Input/Compute/Send-Output* emphasis, see the chapter on **TODO: AADL concepts** in the HAMR documentation.

+**TODO: Explain thread component types, implementations, and instances**  Note that code generate will generate a skeleton for each instance (so no code sharing across component instances currently).

 ### Port-based Communication

 #### AADL Semantics